Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Conclusion

-\textbf{Common Specifications} Almost all specifications such as hyperparameters and network structures are identical for all baselines.
+\textbf{Common specifications for all baselines} Almost all specifications such as hyperparameters and network structures are identical for all baselines.
 We use exactly the same network structure and hyperparameters of Nature DQN (\hyperlink{Mnih, 2015}{Mnih et al., 2015}).
-The raw observation is preprocessed into gray scale image of 84 $\times$ 84.
-Then it passes through three convolutional layers: 32 channels with 8 $\times$ 8 kernels with stride of 4; 64 channels with 4 $\times$ 4 kernels with stride of 2; 64 channels with 3 $\times$ 3 kernels with stride of 1.
-Then it is fully connected into size of 512.
+The raw observation is preprocessed into a gray scale image of 84 $\times$ 84.
+Then it passes through three convolutional layers: 32 channels with 8 $\times$ 8 kernels with a stride of 4; 64 channels with 4 $\times$ 4 kernels with a stride of 2; 64 channels with 3 $\times$ 3 kernels with a stride of 1.
+Then it is fully connected into a size of 512.
 Then it is again fully connected into the size of the action space.

-We train agents for 10 million frames each, which is equivalent to 2.5 million steps with frame skip of 4.
-The agent performs $\epsilon$-greedy exploration. $\epsilon$ starts from 1 and is linearly annealed to reach the final value 0.1 at 4 million frames of training.
-To give randomness in experience, we select a number k from 1 to 30 uniform randomly at the start of each train and test episode.
-We start the episode with k no-op actions.
+We train baselines for 10M frames each, which is equivalent to 2.5M steps with frameskip of 4.
+The agent performs $\epsilon$-greedy exploration. $\epsilon$ starts from 1 and is linearly annealed to reach the final value 0.1 at 4M frames of training.
+We adopt 30 no-op evaluation methods.
+We use 8 random seeds for 10M frames and 4 random seeds for 20M frames.
 The network is trained by RMSProp optimizer with a learning rate of 0.00025.
-At each step, we update transitions in minibatch with size 32.
-The replay buffer size is 1 million steps (4 million frames).
+At each update (4 agent steps or 16 frames), we update transitions in minibatch with size 32.
+The replay buffer size is 1 million steps (4M frames).
 The target network is updated every 10,000 steps.
 The discount factor is $\gamma=0.99$.

-We divide the training process into 40 epochs of 250,000 frames each.
+We divide the training process into 40 epochs (80 epochs for 20M frames) of 250,000 frames each.
 At the end of each epoch, the agent is tested for 30 episodes with $\epsilon=0.05$.
 The agent plays the game until it runs out of lives or time (18,000 frames, 5 minutes in real time).

 Below are detailed specifications for each algorithm.